google/deepvariant/README.md

 DeepTrio is a deep learning-based trio variant caller built on top of DeepVariant.
-DeepTrio extends DeepVariant's functionality, allowing it to utilize a power of neural networks to predict genomic variants in trios or duos.
-See [this document] (docs/deeptrio-details.md) for more details and instructions on how to run DeepTrio.
+DeepTrio extends DeepVariant's functionality, allowing it to utilize the power of neural networks to predict genomic variants in trios or duos.
+See [this page](docs/deeptrio-details.md) for more details and instructions on how to run DeepTrio.

 DeepTrio supports germline variant-calling in diploid organisms for the following types of input data: